How to measure and continually improving your EVP

 4 ways a strong EVP can impact your business

-In today's competitive job market, candidates have more options than ever before, and they are looking for more than just a paycheck.
+Candidates have more options than ever before when it comes to searching for their next company, and they are looking for more than just a pay check.
 So developing and maintaining a strong EVP is crucial for any company that wants to attract and retain top talent.

 Attracting and retaining top talent